How to Use The Art of War in Your Business: Strategies for Success

 You must conserve your power and resources to use them in a focused way to win important battles.

 Sun Tzu is considered the father of the blue ocean business strategy.
-He believed that war should be avoided and that victory could be achieved without lengthy campaigns through cunning and diplomacy.
+He believed war should be avoided and that victory could be achieved without lengthy campaigns through cunning and diplomacy.

 By applying the blue ocean strategy, business leaders can break away from the traditional competitive mindset and find new ways to win.